When Rachel and Ben reached out to book me as their wedding photographer, I was overjoyed for two reasons.

 Click here for more information- Enquire

-The beautiful floral arrangments were by – Lottie Longman
+The beautiful floral arrangements were by – Lottie Longman

 Let me introduce my friend Kathryn who is wonderful celebrant that I have worked with for many years-